Interval annotations

 M/D/Y and Y/M/D formats: By setting the special

-variable date-format
+variable date-format to either

-(versus the default value of DMY
+MDY or YMD (versus the default value of DMY) you can instruct

 Luna to assume these alternate date formats.
 Note, this implies that all annotation

 files will have the same date format.
-All outputs (e.g. from WRITE-ANNOTS
+All outputs (e.g. from WRITE-ANNOTS or HEADERS etc, will

 always use European formats for dates, however.
 Although the EDF specification requires European dates

-in the EDF header, if this is wrongly specified, you can use edf-date-format
+in the EDF header, if this is wrongly specified, you can use edf-date-format with the same convention.

-Day offsets: Alternatively, you can use the special codes d1
+Day offsets: Alternatively, you can use the special codes d1,

-etc in place of a full date to mean the first day, second day,
+d2 etc in place of a full date to mean the first day, second day,

 where day one is specified by the start date in the EDF header.